Great Lakes, Local Solutions

 General Presentation Information

 - We will prioritize oral presentations that describe completed or well-advanced studies with lab and/or field data.
 We encourage presentations that also project future challenges and advances in lake management.
 However, we discourage presentations that solely describe future projects, or which do not include data.
 We will make special arrangements for exhibitor presentations and/or that consist primarily of vendor information.

 - NALMS does not endorse specific products or services.
 Thus, any poster or presentation must include disclosure(s) of any and all relevant relationship(s) with: i) any and all corporations or ii) commercial product(s), iii) method(s), and iv) trade or brand name(s).
 The submitted abstract of an oral or poster presentation that includes such disclosure(s) shall also include the following wording: “The author(s) of this abstract has/have a financial interest in the (insert i through iv, as applicable) described.”

 - We require PowerPoint files for all oral presentations.
-We will provide laptop computers and LCD projectors.
-Presentation computers will not have internet access or sound output available.
+We will provide laptop computers and projectors.
+Presentation computers are not guaranteed to have internet access or sound output available.
 Presentations should be prepared accordingly.

 - Oral presentations will be allotted 20 minutes, including time for questions.

 - All presenters are highly encouraged to provide a recorded version of their presentation prior to the conference.
 Recordings will be available to all attendees during the conference and for 6 months after the conference.